top of page

 THE ORIGINAL T-E-A BAG!!

-However, it would be most impolite to be totally disagreeable on this matter, so I shall add...
+However, it would be most impolite of me to be disagreeable on this matter, so I shall add...
 I appreciate the convenience of Teabags in this oh so fast moving, busy world we find ourselves in.

 And I have a confession to make.
 I’VE BEEN USING A TEABAG SINCE 1885!!